La Boca, Buenos Aires, Argentina

 Demonstrations

-Groups of demonstrators (‘piqueteros’) sometimes block major roads during times of social unrest.
-This can include blocking the major routes into and out of Buenos Aires City.
+Groups of demonstrators (‘piqueteros’) sometimes block major roads at times of social unrest.
+These can include the major routes into and out of Buenos Aires City.
 This can cause significant delays.

 When planning to travel: